-On October 29, 2010, we entered into an at market issuance sales agreement, or sales agreement, with McNicoll, Lewis & Vlak LLC, or MLV, pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$15.0 million from time to time through MLV as our sales agents.
-Sales of our common stock through MLV, if any, will be made on The NASDAQ Capital Market, on any other existing trading market for our common stock, to or through a market maker or as otherwise agreed by MLV and us.
+On October 29, 2010, we entered into an at market issuance sales agreement, or sales agreement, with McNicoll, Lewis & Vlak LLC, or MLV, pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$15.0 million from time to time through MLV as our sales agent.
+Sales of our common stock through MLV will be made on The NASDAQ Capital Market, on any other existing trading market for our common stock, to or through a market maker or as otherwise agreed by MLV and us.
 Subject to the terms and conditions of the sales agreement, MLV will use commercially reasonable efforts to sell our common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
 We will pay MLV an aggregate commission rate of 3.0% of the gross proceeds of the sales price per share of any common stock sold under the sales agreement.
-Under certain circumstances, sales of stock under the at market issuances sales agreement could result in an adjustment to the exercise price of certain of our outstanding warrants.
+Under certain circumstances, sales of the stock under the at market issuances sales agreement could result in an adjustment to the exercise price of certain of our outstanding warrants.
 The number of shares we are able to sell under this arrangement will be limited in practice based on the trading volume of our common stock.
-As of November 4, 2010 we had not issued or sold any shares of our common stock pursuant to the Sales Agreement.
+As of December 31, 2010 we had not sold any stock pursuant to the sales agreement.
+During the three months ended March 31, 2011, we sold 717,132 shares of our common stock at an average price of \$2.83 pursuant to the sales agreement.
+Net proceeds from the sale of stock were \$1.8 million.
+The sale of the stock did not result in an adjustment to the exercise price of certain of our outstanding warrants.
+On March 11, 2011, we filed a prospectus supplement reducing the amount of securities for sale under our shelf registration statement pursuant to the sales agreement.
+The maximum aggregate gross proceeds from potential future sales of common stock under our existing shelf registration statement are \$3.8 million.

-We expect annual 2010 cash requirements to be in the range of \$23 million to \$25 million.
-We believe that our cash, cash equivalents and marketable securities as of September 30, 2010 will be sufficient to fund our projected operating requirements through the second quarter of 2011, including prosecuting our current trials, conducting research and discovery efforts towards additional product candidates, working capital and general corporate purposes.
-We expect that we will need to raise additional capital to complete clinical trials that we started in 2010.
+We expect annual 2011 cash requirements to be in the range of \$27 million to \$29 million.
+We believe that our cash, cash equivalents and marketable securities as of March 31, 2011 will be sufficient to fund our projected operating requirements into the third quarter of 2012, including prosecuting our current trials, conducting research and discovery efforts towards additional product candidates, working capital and general corporate purposes.
+We expect that we will need to raise additional capital to complete any new clinical trials that we start in 2011.
 We intend to seek funds through arrangements with collaborators or others that may require us to relinquish rights to certain product candidates that we might otherwise seek to develop or commercialize independently.